The Peddars Way

 They’re easy to spot and all have inscriptions on them, some of which are a little bit difficult to read, but if you persevere, you’ll get there!

-Having read all of the above, I now hope you have a very good idea of what you can experience on this historic walk, and how much you should enjoy it.
+Having read all of the above, I now hope you have a very good idea of what you can experience on this wonderful Peddars Way historic walk, and how much you should enjoy it.

 I think for me, it’s the peace, tranquillity and the history along much of the trail that really makes it special.
 I hope you might think the same once you've completed it!

-You can contact me on the details below to chat about the walk that you’d like to take and we can work out exactly the walk you would like, or fill out the enquiry form, or you can complete the booking form.
+You can contact me on the details below to chat about the walk that you’d like to take and we can work out exactly the walk you would like, or fill out the enquiry form.
 Nothing is set in stone until we have agreed the walk together.

 CONTACT DETAILS: